stealthBS/demo1-repo/Alarms.md

 - Sir! there's no point to continuing sleeping anymore.
 - Sunlight exposure for vitaminD before bathing is consider more safer choice.
 But 30min to 2hrs also recommended to wait after the sunlight exposure so that vitaminD get absorb in a good amoount.
 - Alert types :
-  - Jarvis
+  - Jarvis assistance - don't you want. . .
-  - Sergent Drill instructor roar
+  - Sergent Drill instructor roar. . .da*n, f*ck,
-  - The Sacred War (any Soviet Union)
+  - The Sacred War (any Soviet Union) & music box
-  - ASMR healing Bell Meditation
+  - ASMR healing Temple Bell Meditation
+  - Prabhupada Hare Krishna chants themes
+  - Japanese themes // Kiki's food delivery // Ghibli style

 <br>